-Our sixth form provides high-quality provision for students who wish to continue with their studies in a school environment.
-We offer a wide range of A Level courses and a programme of level 2/3 vocational qualifications.
+Our aspirational Sixth Form provides high-quality programmes of study for students who wish to continue with their studies in a school environment.
+We offer a wide range of A Level courses as well as a range of vocational qualifications.
 All students are expected to participate in enrichment activities to develop their leadership skills and to 'give back' to the school and wider community.
 We provide high quality independent careers advice and guidance to ensure our students progress to university or higher apprenticeship placements of their choice.
 In addition, we offer all students a wide range of career-based opportunities, including the option to apply for professional internships in their field of interest.